nayanbadolla/aircraft-quiz/README.md

 I possess keen interest in aviation and science and therefore, the quiz.

-Built using HTML5, CSS3 and JavaScript.
+Built using JavaScript for CLI on repl.it.

 Inspired by neogcamp.levelZero